Beyond Mapping

 The system determines the

-location of each point in a plane as defined by two numbers—its x-coordinate
+location of each point in a plane as defined by two numbers—a x-coordinate and a y-coordinate.

-and y-coordinate.
-A third z-coordinate is used to extend the
+A third z-coordinate is used to extend the system

 The location and